Mvryo02/AnomalyDetection_PlaneBlade/README.md

 - code developed.

 In the code are present:
--the operation for pre-process the data (sharpen filter, resize, ...)
+- the operation for pre-process the data (sharpen filter, resize, ...)
--the definition of autoencoders
+- the definition of autoencoders
--training and testing for the autoencoder;
+- training and testing for the autoencoder;
--code to extract features from a ResNet50;
+- code to extract features from a ResNet50;
--definition, training and testing for solution with feature extraction through the ResNet50;
+- definition, training and testing for solution with feature extraction through the ResNet50;
--definition, training and testing code for classifiers.
+- definition, training and testing code for classifiers.